Pros and Cons of Minimalism

 I don't want to lose my ability to wowed and you should be concerned about this too.
 As a kid, we we're impressed by everything and possessed an innocent curiosity, but with adulthood comes, "been there, done that".

-This is a warning, not to lose your sense of wonder and allow yourself to be awed.
-You don't have to own something to be awed by it.
+This is a warning.
+Don't lose your sense of wonder.
+Allow yourself to be awed.
+You don't have to own something to enjoy it.

 Pro: You can determine the value of things and dig deeper into them.